Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Preliminaries

 \section{Preliminaries}

-In this section, we describe the properties of neural networks with ReLU activation function.
-In addition, we present the adversarial capabilities and objectives in model extraction attacks described in this paper.
+In this section, we describe properties of neural networks with ReLU activations.
+In addition, we present the adversarial capabilities and objectives in the model extraction attacks considered in this paper.
 The notation used throughout this paper is summarized in \cref{tab:notation}.

-\begin{definition}[ReLU~\cite{DBLP:journals/jmlr/GlorotBB11}] A ReLU function, denoted by $\sigma: \R^{d_*} \to \R^{d_*}$, is defined by $\sigma(\bm{x})_i = \max \{ x_i, 0 \}$ for each $1 \le i \le d_*$. \footnote{Although this function differs depending on the input dimension, it is customary to denote them by the same symbol $\sigma$, since they simply apply the same operation component-wise to the input vector.} \end{definition}
+\begin{definition}[ReLU~\cite{DBLP:journals/jmlr/GlorotBB11}] A ReLU function, denoted by $\sigma: \R^{d_*} \to \R^{d_*}$, is defined by $\sigma(\bm{x})_i = \max \{ x_i, 0 \}$ for each $1 \le i \le d_*$. \footnote{Although this definition depends on the input dimension, it is customary to denote it by the same symbol $\sigma$, since it applies the same operation component-wise to the input vector.} \end{definition}

 \begin{definition}[ReLU Network] Let $L \in \mathbb{Z}_{>0}$ be a positive integer.
 For $1 \le \ell \le L-1$, we define